 - Failure to warn occurs when a product is designed or produced with known inherent risks to the consumer, but the product does not provide adequate warning to the consumer.

 Manufacturers should be held accountable for cutting corners or using sub-par materials.
-If you have been hurt due to a mislabeled product, failure to warn or another type of product liability, call the Law Office of W.T.
-Johnson at (214) 231-0555 today.
+If you have been hurt due to a mislabeled product, failure to warn or another type of product liability, contact the law offices of Crowe, Arnold & Majors today.